 5. Pause the conversation.
 Get out of each other’s space.
 Give the conflict some room to breathe.
 Know that you will both be coming back together later.
 Maybe even agree on a time or place to reunite and try again.

-6. Distract, relax, and reflect.
-Yes, I said distract.
-If you are really flooded, you need to find a way to first get your mind off the conflict so you aren’t just ruminating on it.
-Then do something relaxing.
-Maybe go for a run, take a bath, play some music, do some cleaning, give yourself a foot massage.
+You could also try going for a run, taking a bath, playing some music, or giving yourself a foot massage.
 Whatever.
-Do something that will physiologically relax you – or at least shock your body out of its current threatened survival mode.
+Do something that will physiologically relax you — or at least shock your body out of its current threatened survival mode.

 Place a cool washcloth on your forehead or back of your neck